joseph-cavarretta/billion-rows-challenge/README.md

 ## Overview
-In January 2024, software engineer [Gunnar Morling](https://github.com/gunnarmorling) released a project called the [1 Billion Row Challenge](https://github.com/gunnarmorling/1brc), which was a call to developers to push the limits of Java and see how fast we could process and aggregate 1 billion rows of data.
+In January 2024, [Gunnar Morling](https://github.com/gunnarmorling) released a project called the [1 Billion Row Challenge](https://github.com/gunnarmorling/1brc), which was a call to developers to push the limits of Java and see how fast they could process and aggregate 1 billion rows of data.

-Inspired by the idea of pushing a language to its performance limits, I wanted to try some common data storage and processing tools used in the DE field to test my own skills.
+Inspired by the idea of pushing a language to its performance limits, I wanted to try some common data processing tools used in the DE field to test my own skills.

 The basic premise of this challenge is to take a csv file containing 1 billion weather readings for stations all around the world, and find the min, max, and mean reading for each station as fast as possible.

+The catch in my case is that the data file is larger than my RAM.
+So processing the full dataset in memory is not an option.

 ## Languages / Tools Tested:
 **PYTHON** - Multi-threaded on 8-cores